Ancient Hawaii: Religion and the kapu system

 Religion held ancient Hawaiian society together, affecting habits, lifestyles, work methods, social policy and law.
 The legal system was based on religious kapu, or taboos.
 There was a correct way to live, to worship, and even to eat.
 Examples of kapu included the provision that men and women could not eat together (ʻAikapu religion).
 Fishing was limited to specified seasons of the year.
 The shadow of the aliʻi must not be touched as it was stealing his mana.

-The rigidity of the kapu system might have come from a second wave of migrations in 1000–1300 from which different religions and systems were shared between Hawaiʻi and the Society Islands.
-Had Hawaiʻi been influenced by the Tahitian chiefs, the kapu system would have become stricter, and the social structure would have changed.
-Human sacrifice would have become a part of their new religious observance, and the aliʻi would have gained more power over the counsel of experts on the islands.
+The kapu system is hypothesized to have come from a second wave of migrations in 1000–1300.
+Tahitian influence spread the kapu system, which governed Hawaiian society by strict rules.
+Human sacrifice was a part of their new religious observance, and the aliʻi gained power over the counsel of Kahuna on the islands.

 Kapu was derived from traditions and beliefs from Hawaiian worship of gods, demigods and ancestral mana.
 The forces of nature were personified as the main gods of Kū (God of war), Kāne (god of light and life), Kanaloa (god of death), and Lono (god of peace and growth).
 Well-known lesser gods include Pele (goddess of fire) and her sister Hiʻiaka (goddess of dance).
 In a famous creation story, the demigod Māui fished the islands of Hawaiʻi from the sea after a little mistake he made on a fishing trip.
 From Haleakalā, Māui ensnared the sun in another story, forcing him to slow down so there were equal periods of darkness and light each day.

-The Hawaiian mystical worldview allows for different gods and spirits to imbue any aspect of the natural world.
-From this mystical perspective, in addition to his presence in lightning and rainbows, the god of light and life, Kāne, can be present in rain and clouds and a peaceful breeze (typically the "home" of Lono).
+The Hawaiian worldview allows for different gods and spirits to imbue any aspect of the natural world.
+From this perspective, in addition to his presence in lightning and rainbows, the god of light and life, Kāne, can be present in rain and clouds and a peaceful breeze (typically the "home" of Lono).

 Although all food and drink had religious significance to the ancient Hawaiians, special cultural emphasis was placed on ʻawa (kava) due to its narcotic properties.
 This root-based beverage, a psychoactive and a relaxant, was used to consecrate meals and commemorate ceremonies.
 It is often referred to in Hawaiian chant.
 Different varieties of the root were used by different castes, and the brew served as an "introduction to mysticism".